 Account-based marketing with limited account insight is like trying to hit a piñata blindfolded.
-You have a general idea of where the sparkly unicorn might be, but without a clear line of sight, you’re taking swings in the dark, and more often than not, missing your target.
+You have a general idea of where the sparkly unicorn might be, but you’re taking swings in the dark, and more often than not, missing your target.

-The foundation of any great account-based marketing (ABM) strategy requires a deep understanding of who your target customer is and an ability to execute on a customized approach to address their needs.
+The foundation of any great account-based marketing (ABM) strategy requires a clear understanding of who your target customer is and the ability to execute a customized approach to address their needs.
 Infusing your ABM strategy with intent data brings precision targeting, better team alignment, and increased ROI for your business.

 1. Track Topics Specific to Your Business

 You can monitor relevant topics and keywords that companies are searching for — while they’re searching for them.
 For example, at ZoomInfo, we track industry and brand-specific terms such as:

 - B2B contact database platform